Magnesium monohydride: Dimer

 In noble gas matrices MgH can form two kinds of dimer: HMgMgH and a rhombic shaped (◊) (HMg)2 in which a dihydrogen molecule bridges the bond between two magnesium atoms.
 MgH also can form a complex with dihydrogen HMg*H2.
 Photolysis increases reactions which form the dimer.
 The energy to break up the dimer HMgMgH into two MgH radicals is 197 kJ/mol.
 Mg(μ\-H2)Mg has 63 kJ/mol more energy than HMgMgH.
 In theory gas phase HMgMgH can decompose to Mg2 and H2 releasing 24 kJ/mol of energy exothermically.
 The distance between the magnesium atoms in HMgMgH is calculated to be 2.861 Å. HMgMgH can be considered a formal base compound for other substances LMgMgL that have a magnesium to magnesium bond.
 In these magnesium can be considered to be in oxidation state +1 rather than the normal +2.
-However these sort of compounds are not made from HMgMgH.
+However these sorts of compounds are not made from HMgMgH.